-I use a 2 fly setup whenever I can simply because it increases my chance of catching more trout, steelhead, and even salmon in the rivers.
+I use a 2 fly setup whenever I can simply because it increases my chance of catching more trout, steelhead, or even salmon in the rivers.
 As long as you are legally allowed to use a 2 fly setup I would highly recommend it.
 Learning how to do it right will improve your chances and limit the problems that can occur with a 2 fly setup.

 A 2 fly setup allows the angler to cover 2 parts of the water column at the same time.
 A 2 fly setup also allows the angler to use two different flies to help determine what flies the fish want.
 A 2 fly setup also helps the angler determine if the fish are feeding low or higher in the water column.

 There are lots of advantages to fishing for trout, steelhead, or salmon with a properly rigged 2 fly setup, and there are 3 ways that I set up my 2 fly leader.
 There is also a process I go through to increase my success with a 2 fly setup.